A geometric characterization of planar Sobolev extension domains: Proof of necessity

-\begin{proof}[Proof of Theorem~\ref{inner extension}] We wish to construct a suitable cover for $\widetilde\Omega_{\epsilon}$ inside $\Omega$ and an associated partition of unity.
-Towards this, recall that $\Omega$ is John and that, by Lemma~\ref{John subdomain}, so is $\Omega_{\ez},$ with a constant only depending on $J.$ From the discussion after Definition \ref{inneruniform} we may further assume that $\Omega_{\epsilon}$ is inner uniform, and that we may use hyperbolic geodesics of $\Omega_{\epsilon}$ as curves referred to in the definition, with constant $\ez_0$ only depending on $J.$
+We are going to modify the method of P.W.
+Jones from \cite{jo1981} to prove Theorem \ref{inner extension}.
+We will construct a suitable cover for $\widetilde\Omega_{\epsilon}$ inside $\Omega$ and an associated partition of unity.
+Towards this, recall that $\Omega$ is John and that, by Lemma~\ref{John subdomain}, so is $\Omega_{\ez},$ with a constant only depending on $J.$ Thus by Lemma \ref{johninner}, we have that $\Omega_{\epsilon}$ is inner uniform and we may use hyperbolic segments of $\Omega_{\epsilon}$ as curves referred to in the definition of inner uniformity, with constant $\ez_0$ only depending on $J.$